Fried Ice Cream

-"Vanilla ice cream with a crunchy coating.
-Serve with whipped cream, honey, and cherries."
+This fried ice cream is crunchy outside and smooth and creamy inside.
+Serve with whipped cream, honey, and cherries.

 MY OPINION: Ditch the corn flakes and substitute crushed vanilla wafers and you'll like this MUCH better.
 Also...
 Use peanut oil instead of veggie oil since it has about a 50 degree higher flash point and you can fry these babies quicker at higher temp for less ice cream melt.